-To see if large damping can be added with Relative Damping Control, the root locus is computed (Figure 5.2a).
-The closed-loop system is unconditionally stable as expected and the poles can be damped as much as desired.
+In order to see if large damping can be added with Relative Damping Control, the root locus is computed (Figure 5.2a).
+The closed-loop system is unconditionally stable as expected and the poles can be damped as much as wanted.

-Let us select a reasonable "Relative Damping Control" gain, and compute the closed-loop damped system.
+Let's select a reasonable "Relative Damping Control" gain, and compute the closed-loop damped system.
 The open-loop and damped plants are compared in Figure 5.2b.
-The rotating aspect does not add any complexity to the use of Relative Damping Control.
-It does not increase the low-frequency coupling as compared to the Integral Force Feedback.
+The rotating aspect does not add any complexity for the use of Relative Damping Control.
+It does not increase the low frequency coupling as compared to Integral Force Feedback.